hossamelshamyy/GoViolin-DevOps/README.md

-# GoViolin
+# GoViolin with DevOps Technoloies

-GoViolin is a web app written in Go that helps with violin practice.
+GoViolin is a web app written in Go that helps with violin practice, and docker, jenkins and k8s files are added.

-Currently hosted on Heroku at https://go-violin.herokuapp.com/

-GoViolin allows practice over both 1 and 2 octaves.

-Contains:
-* Major Scales
-* Harmonic and Melodic Minor scales
-* Arpeggios
-* A set of two part scale duet melodies by Franz Wohlfahrt